San Paolo Albanese: Demographics

+Immigration

+As of 2025, of the known countries of birth of 211 residents, the most numerous are: Italy (198 – 93.8%), Romania (4 – 1.9%), Albania (3 – 1.4%), Philippines (2 – 0.9%), Nigeria (2 – 0.9%).

 Culture

 The Albanian language continued to be used as the primary language even after the establishment to the Foundation of Italy in 1870.
 During the 19th century, the dynamism of the Graeco-Albanian schools of Calabria and Sicily served to generate intense cultural development among the Albanian communities of southern Italy.
 Numerous Albanian intellectuals, for example, played an active part in the cultural renaissance of the southern regions of Italy and in the political movement of the Italian Risorgimento.
 The second half of the 19th century saw the creation of newspapers and magazines in Albanian.

 The late 1950s marked the start of a certain cultural revival of Albanian, thanks to the founding of the Associazione Italiana per i Rapporti Culturali Italo-Albanesi, which published the journal Rassegna di Studi Albanesi from 1961 to 1963.
 Other cultural activities for the promotion of Albanian were the magazines Zgjimi, which disappeared in the late 60s, and Shêjzat, which was published from 1957 and 1974, the creation in 1969 of the Unione delle Comunità Italo-Albanesi and the founding of the Lega Italiana di Difesa della Minoranza Albanese in Cosenza in 1981, the celebration of the Settimane della Cultura Albanese in 1977, 1978, 1979 and 1981 and of the Prima Settimana della Cultura del Cossovo in Italia in 1980.

 Today, however, Albanian in Italy has all the characteristics of the subordinate language in a diglossia situation.
 There is no organized Albanian cultural movement - apart from the AIADI (Associazione degli Insegnanti Albanesi d'Italia) - covering all of the areas inhabited by Albanian communities; cultural and linguistic initiatives always result from individual ideas which are subsequently supported by particular defenders of the language and certain local public authorities, ideas such as the literacy classes and courses in Albanian culture organized in some villages in 1987 by Education Office No 19 for Castrovillari with assistance from the EC.